R-TJ/RPK/README.md

 Still to be finished and I still have to finish the README

-Only has Mac and Linux support because I have no way to test on Windows and no reason to learn Windows only functions
+Only has Mac and Linux support because I have no way to test on Windows and no reason to learn WIN32 API

 ## Installation
 ### Requirements